openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 ##### 5. Add the pre-mounted objective lens
 * If not done already, remove the covers of the 4× objective - they're in the way of your working distance.
-* Place the pre-assembled 4x objective lens on the baseplate perpendicular to the kinematic mirror
+* Place the pre-assembled 4x objective lens cube on the baseplate perpendicular to the kinematic mirror
 * Slide the objective holder inside the cube as far as possible from the mirror.
 * Tune the kinematic mirror to get as much light as possible through the objective.
 * If the height is too far off, adjust the position of the telescope and centering of the laser.